hturnbull93/makers_notes/skills_workshops/domain_modelling.md

 **Learning Objectives**

-- [ ] Describe a domain model as the nouns and verbs in a program, and the relationships between them.
+- [x] Describe a domain model as the nouns and verbs in a program, and the relationships between them.
-- [ ] Explain how you use domain model diagramming in your development process.
+- [x] Explain how you use domain model diagramming in your development process.
-- [ ] Use domain model diagramming to help you write better code.
+- [x] Use domain model diagramming to help you write better code.

 **Achievement Plan**

-- [ ]
-- [ ]
+- [x] Practice making a class diagram from user stories
+- [x] Implement some skeleton code based on the diagram

 **Evidence**

+I have created a small program emulating a notebook based on a class diagram I made from user stories.

 ## Notes